 In manufacturing, you can calculate productivity by dividing the number of units produced by the hours of machine operation or labor.

 In the service industry, productivity can be calculated by measuring the number of services delivered or customers served against the time or resources spent.
+This metric helps optimize operations and improve service quality.

 Keep in mind that the selection of a productivity calculation method should be in harmony with your distinct objectives and the characteristics of the task or process you're assessing.
 Moreover, measuring productivity encompasses more than just maximizing output; it also involves optimizing resource utilization and upholding output quality at a high standard.